gorbash1370/gorbash1370/README.md

 <div align="center">

-Having benefitted greatly from the generous sharing of skills and output by others, I'm really passionate about the Open Source philosophy.
+Having benefited greatly from the generous sharing by others of their skills and output, I'm really passionate about the Open Source philosophy and hope to contribute meaningfully to the community.

-I'm so grateful that the movement exists and hopefully I'll soon be able contribute to the community.

 This profile is deliberately explicit about my experience and stage in the learning journey: if anyone has a project I could work on, wants to collab or is interested in mentoring, please do reach out! <img src="emojis/meow_plz.png" width="25" height="25">

-Constructive criticism on my work is always welcome.
+Feedback and constructive criticism on my work is always welcome.

 <!-- 📫MAIL -->
 <img align="center" src="https://imgur.com/OQHuS69.png" height="100%" width="25%" alt ="Contact">